CONSTITUTION AND BYLAWS

 ARTICLE 1.
 NAME

-be the Christian Chaplains Corps of America (herein referred to as the Corps)
+organization shall be the Christian Chaplains Corps of America (herein referred

-morally sound, Biblical Christianity which comprises the Christian faith: the
+Christ-centered, morally sound, Biblical Christianity which comprises the

 providing meaning and direction in life.
 Seek to know God and yourself at the

 Accountability: The means to measure how we

 practice what we preach.
 Hold yourself and others to the moral and spiritual

 high ground in every area of life.